Weston-Liu/Domain-Collecting-System/README.md

 3. `cd Domain-Collecting-System`

-3. `npm install` (If too slow, `npm config set registry http://registry.npm.taobao.org`)
+4. `npm install` (If too slow, run `npm config set registry http://registry.npm.taobao.org` first)

-4. Create a new database for this project
+5. Create a new database for this project

-5. Modify `Server/config.js` with correct database configration
+6. Import `Server/database.sql` to the created database

-6. Import `Server/database.sql` to the database
+7. Modify `Server/config.js` with correct database configration

-7. `npm run pro`, now the project will hopefully run on port 8888
+8. `npm run pro`, now the project will hopefully run on port 8888

-8. You can also configure a proxy for other server applications such as Nginx or Apache to use port 80 to access it, if the port 80 is occupied by another application.
+9. You can also configure a proxy for other server applications such as Nginx or Apache to use port 80 to access this project, if the port 80 is already occupied by another application.
     * Nginx
     * Apache

-9. Done!
+10. Done!
 We're all set!